-Project Rain Barrel Background Project Rain Barrel is a collaboration between River Network, The Coca-Cola Company, and local workshop host organizations across the United States.
-The program facilitates public rain barrel making workshops by supplying host organizations with free materials, workshop planning support, and event promotion.
+PROGRAM BACKGROUND Project Rain Barrel is a collaboration between River Network, the Coca-Cola Company, the Coca-Cola Foundation, and local host organizations across the U.S..
+The program facilitates public rain barrel building workshops by supplying host organizations with free materials, workshop planning support, and event promotion.
 Rain barrel workshops are a cost-effective way to engage individuals, families, and communities in water education and conservation.
-River Network supports the construction of more than 1,400 rain barrels every year at 50+ workshops.
-Generous support from the Coca-Cola Company helps River Network connect approved workshop hosts with local Coca-Cola bottlers or distributors to arrange donation of recycled 35 or 55-gallon food-grade ingredient drums.
-The drums are capable of capturing and storing rainwater which can be used for a variety of household purposes including watering gardens and lawns.
+Generous support from the Coca-Cola Foundation allows River Network to connect approved workshop hosts with local Coca-Cola bottlers or distributors to arrange donation of recycled 35 or 55-gallon food-grade ingredient drums.
+These drums are capable of capturing and storing rainwater, which can be used for a variety of household purposes, including watering gardens and lawns.
 Rain barrels help people save money on water bills, reduce demand for treated tap water, control erosion around foundations, save water for use during droughts, and reduce the amount of polluted stormwater that flows into our rivers and lakes.
 Rain barrels also stimulate people to begin thinking about their water system and how they can reduce their water footprint.

-Eligibility & Requirements Most non-profit and community organizations engaged in water education, management, or conservation are eligible to host Project Rain Barrel workshops.
+ELIGIBILITY AND REQUIREMENTS Most non-profit and community organizations engaged in water education, management, or conservation are eligible to host Project Rain Barrel workshops.
 Individuals are not eligible to host workshops but may volunteer with a local organization to help produce an event or install rain barrels in public locations.
-Eligible organizations include all free and paid River Network member organizations as well as neighborhood improvement groups, conservation districts, local government agencies and utilities, university extension programs, gardening organizations, and others.
-Project Rain Barrel materials are limited and distributed through a competitive application process.
-The application deadline for fall 2019 and spring 2020 workshops is November 15th, 2019.
-Applications from first-time workshop hosts and paid River Network member organizations which demonstrate strong educational components will receive preference.
-Workshops hosted in Lower-income communities (median household income < \$45,000) will also receive preference.
-All applicants will be notified of their application status by November 18th (or sooner if your workshop date is prior to January 1st, 2020).
-All approved workshop hosts may receive up to 30 free hardware kits (\$1,050 retail value) regardless of River Network membership status.
+Eligible organizations include all free and premium River Network member organizations, as well as neighborhood improvement groups, conservation districts, local governments and utilities, university extension programs, gardening organizations, and others.
+Project Rain Barrel materials are limited and distributed to approved applicants.
+In the United States and across the globe, low-income and minority communities have systematically had less access to nature, live in areas of higher localized pollution, and are more vulnerable to climate change.
+Rain barrels can be an easy, hands on starting point into green infrastructure.
+Therefore, organizations that will host a free workshop in a low-income community (median household income < \$45,000) will receive priority in application review.
 Building rain barrels for use at public locations including schools, community gardens, etc. is acceptable where legal and does not require hosting a formal public workshop.
-You are encouraged to charge a workshop fee to recoup expenses.
-Additional requirements include providing post-event data and photos.
-River Network reserves the right deny Project Rain Barrel applications for any reason.
-Hosting rain barrel workshops is a cost-effective way to generate interest in your organization by directly engaging and educating your community about water conservation.
+Additional requirements include incorporating an educational component into each workshop and providing post-event data and photos.
+River Network reserves the right to deny Project Rain Barrel applications for any reason.
+Hosting rain barrel workshops is a cost-effective way to generate local interest in your organization and directly engage and educate your community about water conservation.
 Facilitating successful workshops is labor intensive and logistically demanding.
 It requires dedicated staff and/or volunteer time for planning, marketing, transporting bulky materials, workshop implementation, and follow-up reporting.
 Project Rain Barrel makes this process as simple as possible.
+Applications will be open December 10 - January 31.
+The deadline for hosting all workshops is August 31, 2022.
+Please contact us with questions about eligibility.